synavate/Synapse-monorepo/README.md

 ### CORE OPERATIONS: Kong and Extensions

-- **APIGatewayService**: Entry point for the application, routing requests to other services using Kong,and Kubernetes for scaling.
+- **APIGatewayService**: Entry point for the application, routing requests to other services using NesJS Microservice API Gateway pending Kong, and Kubernetes for scaling.

 ### Backend Service Libraries
 - **Backend Logic & Testing**: Python, Poetry, PyEnv, pyTest.